Skip to main content

 Eighth Grade Standards (4.18) wrd|pdf Eighth Grade Standards (Updated 4.2.18) wrd|pdf

-The Arizona Department of Education K-12 Standards Section is providing planning guidance regarding the major and supporting clusters found within the Arizona Mathematics Standards, Adopted 2016.
+The Arizona Department of Education K-12 Standards Section is providing planning guidance regarding the major and supporting clusters found within the Arizona Mathematics Standards, adopted in 2016.
 The Math Workgroup has made changes to the content emphasis documents (below) based on what we have learned since 2010.
 Please consider the following designations when planning an instructional scope for the school year.
-The ADE is suggesting instructional time encompass 70% for Major Clusters at each grade level/course.
+The ADE is suggesting instructional time encompassing 70% for Major Clusters at each grade level/course.

 Mathematics Content Emphasis Documents